openstack/openstacksdk/doc/source/users/guides/object_store.rst

 We set the :attr:`~openstack.object_store.obj.Object.delete_after` value to 500 seconds, causing the object to be deleted in 300 seconds, or five minutes.
-That attribute corresponds to the ``X-Delete-After`` header value, which you can see is returned when we retreive the updated metadata. ::
+That attribute corresponds to the ``X-Delete-After`` header value, which you can see is returned when we retrieve the updated metadata. ::

     >>> conn.object_store.get_object_metadata(ob)